gabriele-ferrero/TRIOMA/_sources/myproject.rst.txt

 TRIOMA API Documentation
 ===========================

-Below is the documentation for all modules in Tritone:
+In this section the documentation for all modules in TRIOMA:

 Component tools
 ---------------------

 .. autoclass:: tools.component_tools.Component
    :members:

 Correlations
 ------------